MySQL Server provides flexible control over the destination of

 The log tables can be altered to use the

-table that is in use.
+ALTER TABLEto alter a log table that is in use.
 The log must be disabled first.
-No
+No engines other than

-operation on a log table.
-It can be used to expire log
+TRUNCATE TABLEis a valid operation on a log table.
+It can be used to expire log entries.

 USE mysql; DROP TABLE IF EXISTS general_log2; CREATE TABLE general_log2 LIKE general_log; RENAME TABLE general_log TO general_log_backup, general_log2 TO general_log;

-Entries written to the log tables are not written to the binary log and thus are not replicated to slave servers.
-(Prior to MySQL 5.6.9, this was not always enforced correctly.
-See Bug #14741537.)
+Entries written to the log tables are not written to the binary log and thus are not replicated to replica servers.

 Partitioning of log tables is not permitted.